lohn/magic-comment/README.md

-# Magic encoding for UTF8
+# Magic Comment

-Magic Encoding is a little tool that allows you to quickly add or modify the magic comments that indicate source file encoding for an entire directory structure, please note that this tool only sets the comments, and does not perform any
+Magic Comment is a little tool that allows you to quickly add or modify the magic comments that indicate source file encoding for an entire directory structure, please note that this tool only sets the comments, and does not perform any